DeFiGeek-Community/landing-page/content/blog/development-updates-september-2022-copy.md

 ### ーMultisig Treasury Managementー

 The voting to introduce multisig ([snapshot](https://snapshot.org/#/defigeek.eth/proposal/0x35c85393ef84fed22f80e21caf17b8f03a69cc4433cf7f2cae0a0e0402c71e2a)) & the voting to approve signer candidates ([snapshot](https://snapshot.org/#/defigeek.eth/proposal/0xc7849d561352a795c6fb685deee7d9398bd709c5a29860bd65e3233b241f1ee4)) have approved.

-Officially multisig (safe) has been implemented with 10 signers (7 role members & 3 TXJP holders).
+Multisig (safe) has been officially implemented with 10 signers (7 role members & 3 TXJP holders).
 The configuration of co-signing is 6-of-10.
 We will announce any changes in the operational structure of funds tranfers going forward.

 # Vacant Positions